Blue Cornflower Earl Grey

 Earl Grey is perhaps one of the most well known teas in the world, and is traditionally a Chinese black tea, blended with bergamot essential oil.
 Earl Grey was a politician who served as Prime Minister from 1830 - 1834.
 How the flavoured tea became associated with him is unclear: one story suggests that a cargo of tea and bergamot fruit was shipped together from China by Earl Grey’s diplomats, and when the tea absorbed the bergamot flavour, the Earl Grey blend was created.
 Another story states a Chinese mandarin whilst staying at Earl Grey's Northumberland home blended the tea to offset the taste of minerals in the water.
 We may never know but maybe that is the delight of this blend....the mystery and the romance?

 Dorothy’s Teas Blue Cornflower Earl Grey is a delicious blend of exquisite Sri Lankan tea from the 2 famous tea growing areas of Dimbula and Nuwara Eliya.The leaves are scented with natural bergamot oil and flavouring and infused with the finest blue cornflowers yielding a rich yet delicate blend.
-At Dorothy's Teas we suggest our Blue Cornflower Earl Grey to those looking for a lighter and more delicate Earl Grey experience which is perfect for drinking black.
+At Dorothy's Teas we suggest our Blue Cornflower Earl Grey for those looking for a lighter and more delicate Earl Grey experience which is perfect for drinking black.

 The large twisted black leaves are generously interspersed with delicate blue cornflower petals.
 The dry aroma is rich, aromatic and citrusy.
 On brewing the liquor takes on a rich copper colour with a sweet citrus aroma.
 The flavour is delicate and light with a smooth citrus note.
 A deliciously easy drinking blend offering an unsurpassable Earl Grey experience